roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 ## 2. User and AI Controlled Snake

 {{< hint important>}}
-Most of the code for the game implementation was adapted using Pygame for providing a robust framework for game development in Python. -- [Pygame Documentation](pygame.org/docs)
+Most of the code for the game implementation was adapted using Pygame for providing a robust framework for game development in Python.
 {{< /hint >}}

 The code begins with initializing Pygame and setting up essential game parameters such as window size, colors, and game speed.
 Pygame's functionalities are leveraged for window creation, event handling, and display rendering.